 - WiFi gives access to higher power computing and cloud services.

 What does Miro do?

 MiRo-E is programmed to react to humans and to other MiRo’s through recognition, movement, sound and light.
-It is autonomous in demonstration / pastoral care mode.
+It is autonomous in a demonstration / pastoral care model.
 It responds to touch, stroking and sound.
 It is a proven flexible & useful tool for sophisticated university research.
 It could potentially help with therapy for neurological conditions [from SEN to dementia], and we are pursuing research in these areas.